speltzka/CodePathTwitter/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-* [x] Timeline shows pictures that are part of tweets (User can see embedded image media within a tweet)
 * [x] Floating action button implemented that allows you to compose a tweet

 ## Video Walkthrough